davidbarone/react-crud-demo/README.md

 ## React Folder Structure

 All the components, utils and other dynamic files go into the /src folder.
+This involved a small rearrangement of files.
+In particular the default `App` component was moved into a new /app folder within a new /components folder within /src.
+All the components are to go into separate folders in /components for a cleaner code structure.

+In summary, static files go into the /public folder, and dynamic webpack files go into the /src folder.

+## React Router

+React-router-dom was installed via:

+`npm i react-router-dom`.

+The router was implemented as follows:
+- Created `Home` and `About` components
+- Added a `Router` component in the `App` component.
+This:
+  - Displays a custom `NavBar` component
+  - Added multiple `Route` components to redirect based on the route selected.